harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/run-a-terraform-plan-with-the-terraform-plan-step.md

 See [Artifactory Connector Settings Reference](/docs/platform/Connectors/Cloud-providers/ref-cloud-providers/artifactory-connector-settings-reference) (see **Artifactory with Terraform Scripts and Variable Definitions (.tfvars) Files**).

-#### S3 provider
+#### AWS S3

 1. In **Region**, select the region where your bucket is stored.
-2. In **Bucket**, select the bucket where your backend config file is stored (all buckets from selected region that are available to the connector will be fetched).
+2. In **Bucket**, select the bucket where your backend config file is stored (all buckets from the selected region that are available to the connector will be fetched).
 3. In **File Path**, add file path from the root of the bucket to the backend config file.

    ![](./static/run-a-terraform-plan-with-the-terraform-apply-step-17.png)